 Massage therapy is a hands-on profession, and you need a hands-on education.
-Vicars gives you hundreds of hours of real-world experience in a variety of clinical environments under the guidance of the school’s trained supervisors.
+Vicars School gives you hundreds of hours of supervised real-world experience in a variety of clinical environments.

 Before you practice your skills on members of the public, you’ll learn by working with your fellow students in class.
 Our classrooms have both a lecture space and a lab area, and you’ll have hands-on training every time you’re on campus.
-You’ll also be responsible for completing and documenting massage assignments on family members and friends as part of your independent study work each week.
+In class, your practical work is supervised by your classroom instructors who are all experienced RMTs.

-Once you’ve practiced your techniques in class and at home, it will be time to work on the public.
-Students complete a minimum of 330 hours of supervised clinical experience over the course of the two-year program.
-This is the level of supervised clinic experience a school must provide under the national curriculum standard.
+Once you’ve practiced your techniques in class, it will be time to work on the public.
+At Vicars, our student practicum takes the form of a minimum of 330 hours of supervised clinical experience over the course of the two-year program.
+This meets the curriculum requirements for full accreditation by the Canadian Massage Therapy Council for Accreditation.

 Tell Me More!

 Our supervised student clinical experience is the backbone of the Vicars program.
 It offers you the opportunity to work hands-on with hundreds of clients and refine your skills in a supportive and educational environment.

 There is an experienced RMT supervising at each clinic to give you support and direction.
 A normal shift consists of two client appointments, and for each appointment you’ll conduct an assessment and perform a personalized 60-minute treatment based on your client’s needs.
 You will gain valuable experience in practice management by maintaining detailed client records, assisting with clinic operations, and managing client relationships.

 Public clinics also take place on campus, but outside of your regular classroom hours.
 Daytime and evening shifts are available throughout the week.
 You’ll start treating clients at the public clinic halfway through your first year.

 Our clinics are very popular in the community, and you’ll have the opportunity to treat clients of different ages, backgrounds, and conditions.